kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 The problem with QUIC datagrams is that they do a poor job catering to higher latency subscribers.
 When retransmissions are possible, such as when RTT is low and bandwidth is available, the one-and-done nature of datagrams results in a worse user experience.
-It might make sense to use datagrams for a live stream, but not for the VOD.
+It might make sense to use datagrams for a live stream, but not if you want to serve those same objects for the VOD.

 The MoqTransfork alternative is to create a QUIC stream, write the data, and send a RESET_STREAM after the TTL (unless acknowledged).
 This is a few more bytes on the wire but gains flow control, drop notifications, and (potential) retransmissions.

 I think datagrams are an optimization that can be added later.
-They would be separate from Groups/Frames and applicable only for unreliable live scenarios.
+They would be separate from Objects and applicable only for unreliable live scenarios.
-But QUIC datagrams have a lot of pitfalls and are eeirily simimilar to QUIC STREAM frames; I'm not sure they need to be supported.
+But QUIC datagrams have a lot of pitfalls and are eeirily simimilar to QUIC STREAM frames.

 # Concepts
 Many of the concepts are borrowed from MoqTransport so I'm not going to rehash them here.